-This staff recommendation was previously considered by the Public Safety Committee at its Special Meeting of June 12, 2014.
-At that time no action by the Committee was taken, however, public speakers as well as Committee members suggested maintaining these records for longer than five years.
-Staff does not recommend maintaining these records, save for those involving allegations of sexual misconduct, integrity, lies and officer involved shootings, beyond five years, for the following reasons:
+Staff does not recommend maintaining these records, except for those involving allegations of sexual misconduct, integrity, dishonesty and officer involved shootings, beyond five years for the following reasons:

-- Pursuant to Evidence Code §1043 / 1045 of complaints concerning officer conduct which are more than five years old cannot be considered for discovery or disclosure in matters of litigation. - The Police Officers Bill of Rights prevents police agencies from considering complaints which are five years old or more in making decisions regarding promotion, transfer, or disciplinary action.
+- Pursuant to Evidence Code §1043 /1045, complaints concerning officer conduct which are more than five years old cannot be considered for discovery or disclosure in matters of litigation. - The Public Safety Officers Procedural Bill of Rights Act prevents police agencies from considering complaints which are five years old or more in making decisions regarding promotion, transfer, or disciplinary action.
 Moreover, such complaints are required to be removed from officers' general personnel files.

-Based on these factors the there is no practical purpose to maintain internal affairs files beyond the statutory five years.
+Based on these factors, there is no practical purpose to maintain internal affairs files beyond the statutory five years.